AnantJainn/HiveFi-NFT-Marketplace/README.md

-# Hive-Blockchain-project-SafeCase-
+# Hive-Blockchain-project-HiveFi-

-#SafeCase
+#HiveFi

-SafeCase is a decentralized application (DApp) built on the Hive blockchain to provide secure, transparent, and tamper-proof management of digital assets, specifically images.
+HiveFi is a decentralized application (DApp) built on the Hive blockchain to provide secure, transparent, and tamper-proof management of digital assets, specifically images.
 It enables users to upload, edit, version, and authenticate images while maintaining an immutable history of changes.
-In an era where digital media can be easily manipulated, SafeCase ensures authenticity, ownership verification, and accountability.
+In an era where digital media can be easily manipulated, HiveFi ensures authenticity, ownership verification, and accountability.

 #Key Features